danielpecak/familyLibrary/README.md

 # familyLibrary
+# familyLibrary

-Simple database manager to organize a small (family size) set of books, including the history of borrowing.
+log items that has been ignored including the history of borrowing.

 ---